 - Should I take any used vehicle I am considering purchasing to my mechanic to have it looked over first?

-By using the various social media outlets available to you, you are much more inclined to be better educated as to going about such an importance purchase.
+By using the various social media outlets available to you, you are much more inclined to be better educated as to go about such an important purchase.

 Finally, if you end up deciding to buy your vehicle from a dealer (new or used), be sure to visit both their website and any social networking pages they have.

 In many cases, you will learn more about their businesses, businesses that may or may not be called into question by other consumers who’ve made purchases from them over the years.